robkinyon/ruby-dsl-maker/README.md

 It is provided for you so that you can create recursive DSL definitions.
 Look at the tests in `spec/multi_level_spec.rb` for an example of this.

+* `add_type(Object, Block)`

+This is used to create type coercions that are used when defining your DSL.
+These are treated at the same level as the default type coercions described below.

+This creates global type coercions that are available to every DSL definition.

 * `add_helper(Symbol, Block)`

 This is used to create helper methods (similar to `default`, described below) that